-Macho or Geek: STEM m of Asand how it relates to Perceptions of adolescent masculinity in STEM classes as affected by level of science capital
+Macho or Geek/Nerd: STEM masculinity of Adolescents and its mark on science capital

 Abstract

-The question of gender gaps has been widely debated in the STEM field, with scholars such as Archer and Martín-Gámez arguing that STEM fields are still perceived as dominantly masculine arenas among adolescent boys and girls.
-However, these perspectives have not adequately explored the issue of masculinity perceptions of adolescents in relation to their socioeconomic environment.
+The STEM field is still perceived by researchers and educators as a dominantly masculine arenas among adolescent boys and girls.
+However, these question of how the adolescents perceive this field and the intersectional aspect of the socioeconomic environment (SVETLANA – THIS IS HOW IT SHOULD BE TERMED?) interact with gender to shape this perspective is an important question for exploration in times in which there are much resources allocated to enhancing STEM studies and capital in the social periphery.
 Our paper addresses this gap by focusing on adolescents participating in STEM classes, living in both the social center and in the social periphery in Israel.
-Specifically, we interviewed 27 adolescents in the social center and 25 adolescents in the social periphery about their gender perceptions and experience in their STEM class.
-We argue that adolescent STEM learners in the social periphery adopt a perception of traditional masculinity, while adolescents in the social center demonstrate a perception of fluid masculinity.
-Our findings demonstrate the influence of these divergent perceptions of masculinity on acquiring and leveraging of science capital.
-While traditional masculine perception cause a reduction in science capital, a fluid masculinity makes it possible to go in a scientific direction and leverage one’s scientific capital in the future.
-In conclusion, Policies must consider the interaction of students' socioeconomic environment with masculinity perceptions for STEM encouragement and science capital cultivation.
+We aim to understand how their social location shapes the way they construct the linkage between their STEM and masculinity self and other perspective and how this can further relate to their STEM capital and future opportunities.
+Specifically, we conducted 52 in-depth interviews with adolescents in the social center and the social periphery in Israel focusing on their gender perceptions and experience in their STEM class.
+We found that adolescent STEM learners in the social periphery adopt a perception of traditional masculinity, while adolescents in the social center have a perception of more fluid masculinity.
+These divergent perceptions of masculinity have an effect on acquiring and leveraging of science capital.
+While traditional masculine can reduce science capital, a fluid perspective of masculinity can enable better opportunities to leverage one’s scientific capital in the future.
+We conclude by offering practical implications for policies and educational practices that take intoconsideration the interplay between the socioeconomic environment and masculinity perceptions for encouragement of STEM and science capital cultivation.

 Introduction

 Gender gaps in STEM education and employment are evident globally, with only about 35% of STEM students in higher education being women, and less than 30% of the global STEM workforce comprised of women, as reported by UNESCO (2022) and the World Economic Forum (2022).
 Furthermore, women hold a smaller percentage of leadership positions in STEM industries (Forum, 2022; Hencke, Eck, Sass, Hastedt, & Mejia-Rodriguez, 2022).
-It is crucial to address and overcome gender biases and barriers early on, considering that choosing an academic path is a developmental process that begins at adolescence (Kark, 2016; Refaeli Mishkin, 2016).
+This process starts earlier in life, as Martín-Gámez and colleagues (2022) argue that STEM disciplines are predominantly perceived as masculine domains by adolescent boys and girls.
+Thus, it is crucial to address and overcome gender biases and barriers early on, considering that choosing an academic path is a developmental process that begins at younger ages (Kark, 2016; Refaeli Mishkin, 2016).
 These data highlight persistent gender disparities and emphasize the urgent need for concerted efforts to promote gender equality and inclusivity in STEM fields worldwide (Forum, 2022; Hencke et al., 2022; Refaeli Mishkin, 2016).

-Martín-Gámez and colleagues (2022) arguing that STEM disciplines are predominantly perceived as masculine domains by adolescent boys and girls.
 Science capital, a framework conceptualized by Archer et al. (2020), has been used to explain some of these gender gaps.
 However, the influence of the socioeconomic environment, i.e., the social center vs. social periphery, on science capital and its interaction with masculinity perceptions have been overlooked.
 By conducting interviews with 27 adolescents from the social center and 25 from the social periphery in Israel, the current study explores the impact of socioeconomic environment on the adoption of diverse masculinity perceptions and the cultivation of science capital among students in STEM classes.